moduleland/home_website/README.md

 One of the principles of __deno__ is the no centralziation, but your code is on __github__... so?

 ### But...
-If you have any question, you can join our [discord](https://discord.gg/2eqenPy) and talk to us!
+If you have any question or you want to help, you can join our [discord](https://discord.gg/2eqenPy) and talk to us!

 ### How to use it?
 #### Account